maxi-amodei/maxi-amodei/README.md

 - 🔭 I’m currently working on **my personal website and an e-commerce site**

-- 🌱 I’m currently learning **RoR, React, JS & Computer Science
+- 🌱 I’m currently learning **RoR, React, JS & Computer Science Basics

 - 👯 I’m looking to collaborate on **fullstack projects** in a team